Wall and Ceiling Liner (SA)

 To become a wall and ceiling liner you usually have to complete an apprenticeship in Wall and Ceiling Lining.
 Entry requirements may vary, but employers generally require Year 10.
 Ask your career adviser about the possibility of starting some of this training in school.

-In SA, plasterers must either hold, or work under someone who holds a valid building contractor's licence issued Consumer and Business Services (SA).
+In SA, plasterers must either hold, or work under someone who holds, a valid building contractor's licence issued by Consumer and Business Services (SA).
 To be registered you must have completed training and have work relevant industry experience detailed in a logbook.
-See www.cbs.sa.gov.au) for more information.
+See www.cbs.sa.gov.au for more information.

 When working at heights, industry standards require plasterers to hold a licence to Perform High Risk Work issued by SafeWork SA.
 To gain a licence, you will need to register with an approved Registered Training Organisation and work under the supervision of a licensed operator, and keep an approved logbook to record competencies achieved during training.
 Assessment by an independent assessor will then be required.
 To obtain a licence to Perform High Risk Work Licence is issued under the National Standard for Licensing Persons Performing High Risk Work.

 All those who work in the construction industry must undergo safety induction training and be issued with a Construction Induction Card (CIC).
 In SA, training is conducted by Registered Training Organisations authorised by SafeWork SA.

 Once you are employed, you may be able to develop, and have recognised, additional skills under the Construction, Plumbing and Services Training Package that will expand your career opportunities within this industry.